JINSCOTT/MAX78000-FreeRTOS/2. Uart write then read/README.md

 # UART write the read
 * This codes writes a string then waits to receive a string that ends with '\n'.
-* Tested whith a Raspberry Pi
+* Tested with a Raspberry Pi